Nicolas-Moises/Carousel-ThumbSwiper/README.md

-## Testing a beautiful carousel with Swiper JS and mini thumbs.
+## Testing a carousel with the library Swiper JS.
+Photos of my family.